aiscriptdev/aiscript-docs/docs/blog/announcing-aiscript.md

 ## Final Thoughts

-In the LLM era, writing an interpreter language isn't as difficult as it once was.
 I'm deeply grateful to Claude for being my interpreter teacher.
 I believe anyone following a similar path can also create their own interpreter language with relative ease.
 Building a programming language has been one of the most educational experiences of my development career.
 I hope AIScript can help bridge the gap between traditional web development and AI capabilities, making powerful AI features accessible to more developers.

 Lastly and most importantly, AIScript is open source and available on [GitHub](https://github.com/aiscriptdev/aiscript).
 Hope you give it a try and welcome contributions from the community, whether it's submitting bug reports, suggesting features, improving documentation, or contributing code.